-The SWDP Authorities’ Monitoring Report covers the period 1 April 2017 to 31 March 2018
+The latest pdf SWDP Authorities’ Monitoring Report (701 KB) covers the period 1 April 2021 to 31 March 2022.

 The report monitors the policies of the South Worcestershire Development Plan (SWDP) which was adopted on 25 February 2016.
 It includes, amongst other things, information on housing completions, and progress on the development of allocated sites.
 It also monitors progress on associated local development documents e.g. Supplementary Planning Documents; and Neighbourhood Plans.
-Hard copies, for reference only will be available for viewing at the main local libraries and customer services centres.

 Housing Land Monitor

 The Housing Land Monitor is the principal information source for annual housing land supply updates within Worcester City.
-The HLM contains analysis of the housing land situation as a position statement every April.
+The HLM contains an analysis of the housing land situation as a position statement every April.
 It examines the trend in housing completions, progress in the provision of affordable housing and the contributions towards the supply of housing on previously developed land.
-This report examines Worcester City’s supply of available and deliverable housing land, and provides an update on our five year housing land supply position.
+This report examines Worcester City’s supply of available and deliverable housing land and provides an update on our five-year housing land supply position.
 The status of each site is obtained from site surveys carried out by planning officers in the spring of each reporting year.

 This report has been produced to take into account the continued work of Malvern Hills District Council, Worcester City Council and Wychavon District Council's joint working role in monitoring the South Worcestershire Development Plan (SWDP), and tracking progress towards meeting the housing requirements of South Worcestershire from 2006 to 2030.